Robustness of Constraint Automata for Description Logics with Concrete Domains: Constraint Automata for Checking Consistency

-}{} The construction of the TGCA $\aautomaton$ can be done in exponential-time in \(\size{\aontology}\), since all components—locations, transitions, and constraints—can be generated and assembled in exponential time, see the details in Appendix~\ref{appendix-complexity-analysis-tgca-a}.
-By substituting these parameters into the general complexity expression for the nonemptiness check of TGCA yields the main result below. \begin{theorem} The consistency problem for $\ALCO(\acdomain)$ is in $k$-\exptime if $\acdomain$ satisfies the conditions (C1), (C2), (C3.k) and (C4), for any $k \geq 1$. \end{theorem}
+\iftoggle{versionlong}{ }{ The construction of the TGCA $\aautomaton$ can be done in exponential-time in \(\size{\aontology}\), since all components—locations, transitions, and constraints—can be generated and assembled in exponential time, By substituting these parameters into the general complexity expression for the nonemptiness check of TGCA } } This yields the main result below. \begin{thm} The consistency problem for $\ALCO(\acdomain)$ is in $k$-\exptime if $\acdomain$ satisfies the conditions (C1), (C2), (C3.k) and (C4), for any $k \geq 1$. \end{thm}

 As a corollary of the combination of Lemma~\ref{lemma-encoding-soundness} and Lemma~\ref{lemma-encoding-completeness}, if $\aontology$ is consistent, then it admits a forest-like interpretation satisfying it with branching degree bounded by